GJeannin0/BlogPost/index.md

 size_++;
 ```

 When an element is pushed in a DynArray that is already full of elements, the allocator allocates double the amount of memory to the DynArray, thus doubling its capacity.
+It also deallocates the memory space that is no longer used by the DynArray.

 ```cpp
 if (size_ + 1 > capacity_) {